JeffChou32/Space-Runner/README.md

 Keep an eye on your boost gauge and manage your speed boosts. <br>
 Stack as many multipliers as possible to achieve your objective in record time!

-Tech Demo Objective: Travel 9,000 km in 4 minutes. <br>
+Demo Objective: Travel 9,000 km in 4 minutes. <br>
 Track your progress in the upper-right hud.<br>

 <img src="https://github.com/user-attachments/assets/94ccb231-368d-4b79-9b1c-4932d115b98e" alt="ui" width="15%">